marcelo-kazalukian/dev-notes/laravel_pint.md

 ## How to setup Pint

-Control + alt + O to open the "search actions" feature
+Control + alt + A to open the "search actions" feature

 Type "file watcher"